SpaceUY/nest-js-guidelines/docs/asynchronous-messaging-and-comunication/queues-with-bull.md

 This is where queue systems and asynchronous handling become fundamental, as they allow distributing the workload and preventing intensive tasks from affecting the overall performance of the application.

-In modern applications, there are various scenarios where we need to handle certain types of tasks in such a way that they do not affect the main flow.
+There are various scenarios where we need to handle certain types of tasks in such a way that they do not affect the main flow.
 To address these scenarios (such as sending emails, generating certain documents, processing data, etc.), background processing strategies have been developed that allow tasks to be executed asynchronously and in a distributed manner.

 In this article, we will explore how to implement a queue system using Bull and Redis in a NestJS application.

 ### Why Use Queues?

-In modern systems with variable loads and asynchronous operations, queues:
+In systems with variable loads and asynchronous operations, queues:

 - Prevent blocking in the Node.js main thread
 - Allow distributed processing